Words by Simon Difford

 2 dashes Maraschino liqueur

 Although no longer strictly an Aviation Cocktail, the combination of gin, lemon juice and maraschino does produce a cocktail with a flavour reminiscent of Ensslin's original, albeit without the subtle blue hue or floral notes of crème de violette.
-However, Craddock's recipe is very sour and lacks subtlety so my adapted recipe uses a lot less lemon juice.
+However, Craddock's recipe is a tad on the sour side so my adapted Craddock's Aviation recipe uses less lemon juice.

 Popular in the 1940s, the Blue Moon cocktail is an Aviation with gin, lemon juice and Crème Yvette liqueur (or crème de violette) but without maraschino.
 The recipe appears on the back label of Crème Yvette bottles dating from the period.

 ¼ Crème Yvette

 In his The Cocktailian column in the San Francisco Chronicle (27 September 2007) Gary "gaz" Regan revealed his riff on the classic Aviation.
 Called the Moonlight Cocktail, this is basically an Aviation but with triple sec in place of maraschino and lime instead of lemon juice.
 Gaz used lime juice because he didn't have any lemons at the time but in my adaptation of gaz's recipe I've mellowed the lime sourness by using a combination of both lime and lemon juice.

 My own Biggles Aviation uses gin as the base but is far removed from the classic Aviation with ginger liqueur replacing maraschino and/or crème de violette.